Go Back

 2. Pour the soaked lentils (including the water) into a blender.
 Add salt and any added seasoning of your choice.
 Blend on high until the batter becomes uniformly smooth in consistency.

-5. Allow to cook for 2 - 3 minutes, or until the surface starts to appear cooked.
+4. Allow to cook for 2 - 3 minutes, or until the surface starts to appear cooked.
 Using a non-stick spatula, gently nudge the edges of the tortilla to make sure it is not clinging to the skillet.
+Flip and cook for a few more minutes on the alternate side.

 Nutrition